collapsed-stacks/startups/questions/3542/does-mailing-in-an-83b-form-to-the-irs-require-me-to-do-anything-special-with-my.md

 - tagged: `united-states`, `llc`, `taxes`, `83b`
 - score: 3

-<p>I filled out an 83b election for a startup in 2014.
+I filled out an 83b election for a startup in 2014.
 Do I need to do anything special tax-wise relating to this form specifically?
-If so, is there a resource with explanations?</p>
+If so, is there a resource with explanations?

 ## Answer 3545